Poetry Competition

 Poet’s Pause is part of a public art concept created by the late Joan Baron, an artist who developed the two Alta Lake Park sculpture sites with the intention of inspiring creativity.

-Enter the 2024 Poet’s Pause Poetry Competition
+2024 Poet’s Pause Poetry Competition

 For more information: 2024 Poet’s Pause Poetry Competition Terms of Reference